How to Become a Certified Financial Examiner

 Do I Want to Be a Certified Financial Examiner?

 Financial examiners review a company's financial records to ensure that they comply with existing laws and regulations.
-They are responsible for ensuring that their clients are adhering to all financial laws and regulations.
 The two main areas that financial examiners work in are risk scoping and consumer compliance.
 Examiners often must travel to work sites.
+This is typically a full-time office job that requires great accuracy and attention to detail.

-Certified Financial Examiners (CFEs) typically hold a bachelor's degree in accounting or a related finance discipline and have completed the voluntary Certified Financial Examiner test.
-The following table contains the main qualifications and requirements needed to become a Certified Financial Examiner listed from the U.S. Bureau of Labor Statistics.
+Certified Financial Examiners (CFEs) typically hold a bachelor's degree in accounting or a related finance discipline and have completed the voluntary CFE test.
+The following table contains the main qualifications and requirements needed to become a Certified Financial Examiner, listed from the U.S. Bureau of Labor Statistics.

 |Degree Level||Bachelor's degree|